Asian Markets And Gold Drop, Dollar Boosted On Fed Rate Worries 26 June 2019 - UrduPoint

 However, Hong Kong eked out small gains in the afternoon, as did Jakarta and Mumbai.

-In early trade London and Frankfurt each dipped 0.1 percent, while Paris eased 0.2 percent.
+London fell 0.1 percent in the morning session, Frankfurt dipped 0.3 percent, while Paris eased 0.2 percent.

 "Bullard... dashed the hopes of many investors who were expecting the Fed to kick-start this easing cycle with a bang," said Edward Moya, senior market analyst at OANDA.

-"With the most dovish member taking a 50-basis point cut off the table, the dollar surged as equities tumbled."
-The weaker dollar put a cap on gold's rally, with the metal's safe haven status in times of turmoil unable to stop it retreating from six-year highs.
+"With the most dovish member taking a 50-basis point cut off the table, the dollar surged as equities tumbled." - Oil prices rally - The weaker dollar put a cap on gold's rally, with the metal's safe haven status in times of turmoil unable to stop it retreating from six-year highs.

 Investors are keeping their focus on the planned meeting between Trump and Xi in Japan, although the US side dampened expectations for a deal between the two, saying the talks would set out a path for an agreement.